kumuluz/kumuluzee-openapi-mp/README.md

 ```
 Supported values are: `swaggerui`, `rapidoc`.

-Under `extensions.rapidoc` key you can specify any supported configuration key by [https://mrin9.github.io/RapiDoc/api.html](RapiDoc API).
+Under `extensions.rapidoc` key you can specify any supported configuration key by [RapiDoc API](https://mrin9.github.io/RapiDoc/api.html).
 The specified key-value pairs will be dynamically appended to the `<rapi-doc>` HTML tag.
 Configuration options which are outside the tag (like slots) are not supported at the moment.

 ## Changelog